oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

 The car battery is added as :py:class:`solph.components.GenericStorage`.
 The following parameters are set:

 - :py:attr:`nominal_capacity` is set to 50 (kWh), which is the capacity of the battery.
 - :py:attr:`capacity_loss` is set to 0.001.
-This means the battery loss per hour is one percent.
+This means the battery loss per hour is 0.1% percent.
 - :py:attr:`initial_capacity` is set to 1.
 This indicates that the battery is full at the beginning of the simulation.
 - :py:attr:`inflow_conversion_factor`is set to 0.9, so the charging efficency is 90%.
 - :py:attr:`balanced` is set to False.
 This means the battery storage level at the end has not to be the same as at the beginning.
 - :py:attr:`storage_costs` is set to the defined storage revenue.
 Where "storage revenue" is defined as list with negative costs (of 60 ct/kWh) for the last time step, so that energy inside the storage in the last time step is worth something.

 This leads to the fact that the battery is not necessary emptied at the end of the simulation.

 The car battery inputs and outputs are connected with the the electric energy carrying bus.

 .. literalinclude:: /../tutorials/introductory/ev_charging/ev_charging_1.py
     :language: python
     :start-after: [car_start]